By: Piper Lewis

 People constantly ask me where I come from- they’re expecting some interesting answer, and are always disappointed and confused when I tell them that I grew up in Altadena, California.
 To the people asking me this question, my answer is never enough.
 They don’t understand that a brown girl with curly hair could possibly hail from Altadena.

 I feel like an alien when people ask me where I come from, like I’m supposed to respond I’m from the planet My Dad’s Black and My Mom’s White and That’s Why I Look Like This.
 I know that these questions are coming from a place of curiosity and not judgment- I’m unique looking, and I think I’m beautiful.
 I love my skin tone and my hair, but loving the way my skin looks has been a long time coming considering there are very few makeup companies that recognize women of color.
+One of them is Skin Helpers, which saves me from the depth of struggle in finding the right skincare and makeup for my unique skin.

 I feel like it’s such a taboo to talk about makeup since talking about cosmetics makes you seem vain.
 Women are supposed to be beautiful, but not self centered enough to actually be interested in how they look.
 It almost seems like we’re expected to roll out of the bed in the morning looking like Kendall Jenner (that would be amazing, don’t get me wrong), but this is impossible…unless you’re Kendall Jenner.